Radiy Khabirov: Sanctions

 In July 2022, Khabirov was sanctioned by the British government, after his open support for the 2022 Russian invasion of Ukraine.

 For similar reasons, he is under sanctions from Australia and New Zealand.
 Previously, Khabirov was included by the FBK in the list of corrupt officials and warmongers, with a proposal to impose international sanctions against him.

-On 18 December 2023, he came under sanctions from the countries European Union for active support of Russia's war against Ukraine:
+On 18 December 2023, he came under sanctions from the European Union for active support of Russia's war against Ukraine.

 As head of the republic, he supported and publicly approved of Russian aggression against Ukraine.
 He proposed to rally around Vladimir Putin and "stand up for his defense," and he also became one of the first governors to visit occupied Ukrainian territories.
 In addition, he prioritized the development of military capabilities, supporting a large number of defense enterprises and encouraging military personnel to participate in aggressive war through the formation of volunteer battalions.
 He was also responsible for organizing a logistics warehouse in occupied Ukrainian territory and opposed anti-war political opposition in Russia.

 There has also been a call to sanction Khabirov's wife.